bradleytechman/AltStore-Beginners-Guide/README.md

     ⁠If connected to the same WiFi, temporarily disable your firewall or anti-virus (this worked for u/archiep0gi).

-I'm not receiving notifications from apps I sideloaded
+# I'm not receiving notifications from apps I sideloaded

 You can only get notifications from apps you sideload by paying $99 a year to apple for a developer account.
 Idk how altstore can send notifications though.

-Is there any way to bypass/extend the expiration from 7 days?
+# Is there any way to bypass/extend the expiration from 7 days?

 With an apple developer account for $99 a year, you get, 365 until it expires, then you refresh, unlimited app id's, your P12 signing certificate, notifications, access to the developer betas, and the rest is here
 You can get IPA files from here. now stop asking plz

-The icon isn't showing up in the tray, what do I do?
+# The icon isn't showing up in the tray, what do I do?
-Thank you u/wukkyy for this info!

-you need to disable the new tray ui with vive tool that can be downloaded from github (https://github.com/thebookisclosed/ViVe/releases).
+Credit to RyzenGaming#5928 for figuring this out. u/wukkyy got the idea but RyzenGaming made a guide that went into more detail and said more steps you needed to do.

+Step 1- Download the vivetool from here 👉🏻(https://github.com/thebookisclosed/ViVe/releases)

+Step 2- Create a folder name vivetool without any spaces in the name, in C Drive.

+Step 3- Now Extract all the files from the zip to That vivetool folder you had created in Step 2.

+Step 4- Open Up the CMD (Run as Administrator).

+Step 5- Copy Paste & Run this Command in CMD 👉🏻 c:\vivetool\vivetool.exe /disable /id:26008830

+Step 6- After Running the Command it will Show you a Message saying 👉🏻Successfully Set Feature Configuration ) which means the command is successfully implemented.

-all you need to do is:
+Step 7- Now the only thing you need to do afterwards is that restart your PC.

-    run this command: vivetool /disable /id:26008830

-    restart your pc.

-altserver tray icon should appear on next boot
+Step 8- After Restarting your PC, Launch the** AltServer as Administrator**, Guess what, !!!Boom!!!🎆 u can see the AltServer Icon in your taskbar tray bar.

+U Can thank him, by Gifting a NITRO

+# Tweaked Apps links
 [github.com/purp0s3/Tweaked-iOS-Apps](https://github.com/purp0s3/Tweaked-iOS-Apps)

 [AppDB](https://appdb.to)